How to Export Code Signing PFX Certificate with the DigiCert Utility Tool

 When you import a PFX file, you will be prompted to enter the password to unlock the certificate and private key.

-PFX files can be created and managed using a variety of tools, including Microsoft’s Certificate Manager and OpenSSL.
-They can be used to sign a variety of different types of software, including executables, drivers, and other types of code.
+PFX files can be created and managed using various tools, including Microsoft’s Certificate Manager and OpenSSL.
+They can be used to sign various types of software, including executables, drivers, and other types of code.

-Overall, PFX files are a useful tool for managing code signing certificates and ensuring that they can be used on different systems as needed.
+PFX files are a valuable tool for managing code signing certificates and ensuring they can be used on different systems as needed.

-Now let us talk about exporting Code Signing PFX Certificate with the DigiCert Utility tool.
+Let’s talk about exporting a Code Signing PFX Certificate with the DigiCert Utility tool.

 What are the Steps to Export Code Signing PFX Certificate with the DigiCert Utility Tool?